Dwoggurd/Formula-Evaluator/README.md

 # Formula Evaluator
-This is a small exercise project aimed at testing the fundamental concepts of the modern C++ language and STL/Boost libraries.
+This is an exercise project aimed at testing the fundamental concepts of the modern C++ language and STL/Boost libraries.

 ## What it does
 This program implements the (classic) task of parsing textual mathematical formulas and evaluating them on input data.